swcarpentry/python-novice-inflammation/_episodes/03-lists.md

 > the length of the string or list
 > (e.g. if you wanted to apply the solution to a set of lists of different lengths)?
 > If not, try to change your approach to make it more robust.
 >
+> Hint: Remember that indices can be negative as well as positive
+>
 > > ## Solution
 > > Use negative indices to count elements from the end of a container (such as list or string):